 Television in Norway

 Television is a good way for expats to begin to understand the Norwegian psyche, culture and language.
-Norway has four national television stations (NRK1, NRK2, NRK Super and NRK3), but private companies such as TV2 and TVNorge as well as cable channels let expats see their favourite shows from back home.
-Although NRK is state-owned and under the jurisdiction of the Ministry of Culture and Church affairs, there is very little censorship on television.
+Norway has four national television stations (NRK1, NRK2, NRK3 and NRK Super), but private companies such as TV2 and TVNorge as well as cable channels let expats see their favourite shows from back home.
+Although NRK is state owned and administrated by the Ministry of Culture and Church Affairs, there is very little television censorship.
 Anyone with a television has to pay a licence fee.

-Many expats subscribe to cable television services, and the more channels someone subscribes to, the higher the price for cable services will be.
+Many expats subscribe to cable television services, and the more channels one subscribes to the higher the price for cable services will be.
 Residents can also rent new release movies via their cable provider.

 English media in Norway